Trust (2010 film): Production

+Filming took place in Michigan.
+Interior and exterior scenes at Annie's high school were shot at Dexter High School in Dexter, Michigan.
+Another location that was used for filming was Twelve Oaks Mall in Novi.

 In an interview Schwimmer stated that he always wanted Annie to be played by a 14-year-old, as "there is a danger, if you cast someone who is 18, 19 or 20 to play 14 or 15, that very subtly, almost unconsciously, the audience is, 'Oh, this isn't so bad.'"
 He based the film on 14 years of involvement with The Rape Foundation and seven years of research.
 The scene where Annie is raped was filmed as late as possible, to ensure a "really safe environment for Liana."
 In the seven years of development, about 50 drafts of the script were written.

-Release

-The film premiered at the 2010 Toronto International Film Festival.

 Reception

 Box office

-Out of its $4 million budget, Trust earned only $120,016 in North America and $475,423 internationally, for a worldwide gross of $595,439.
+Trust earned $120,016 in North America and $475,423 internationally, for a worldwide gross of $595,439.

 Critical response

 Trust received positive reviews from critics.
 As of June 2020, the film holds a 79% approval rating on Rotten Tomatoes, based on 66 reviews with an average rating of 6.7 out of 10.
 The critical consensus states: "Director David Schwimmer gets some gut-wrenching performances out of his actors but he still lacks the chops to fully ratchet up story tension."
 The film also has a score of 60 out of 100 on Metacritic based on 18 critics indicating mixed or average reviews.

 In his review, Roger Ebert of the Chicago Sun-Times gave the film four stars out of four and stated: "The bravest thing about David Schwimmer's 'Trust' is that it doesn't try to simplify.
 It tells its story of a 14-year-old girl and a predatory pedophile as a series of repercussions in which rape is only the first, and possibly not the worst, tragedy to strike its naive and vulnerable victim.
 It's easy to imagine how this story could have been exploited and dumbed down.
 It works instead with intelligence and sympathy."